alieeeeeeeen/functional_programming_learning/readme.md

 Functional Programming | Object-oriented Programming
 --- | ---
-Use Immutable data | Use Mutable data
+Uses Immutable data | Uses Mutable data
-Follows Declarative Programming | Follows Imperative Programming Model Focus is on "What you are doing" | Focus on "How you are doing" Supports parallel programming | Not suitable for parallel programming Its function has no side-effects | It function can produce serious side-effects Flow control is done using function calls & function calls with recursion | Flow controls is done using loops and conditional statements
+Follows Declarative Programming | Follows Imperative Programming Model Focus is on "What you are doing" | Focus is on "How you are doing" Supports parallel programming | Not suitable for parallel programming Its function has no side-effects | It function can produce serious side-effects Flow control is done using function calls & function calls with recursion | Flow controls is done using loops and conditional statements